Tropical Weierstrass points and Weierstrass weights: Generalizations

 \section{Generalizations}

-In the first sections of this paper, we studied the Weierstrass locus of a divisor $D$ on a metric graph and defined weights associated to its connected components.
-In this section, we generalize the setting to the case of augmented metric graphs, that is, in the presence of genera associated to the vertices.
+In this section, we generalize the setting of the previous sections to the case of augmented metric graphs, that is, in the presence of genera associated to the vertices.

 Since the genus of a given vertex hides information about the geometry of the component, it turns out that there will be an ambiguity when talking about the Weierstrass locus of a divisor $D$.
 In fact, the right setup in this context is a divisor $D$ endowed with the data of a closed sub-semimodule $M$ of $\Rat(D)$, which plays the role of a (not necessarily complete) linear series on the augmented metric graph.
 In what follows, we will explain how the preceding definitions and results extend from divisors to semimodules in the more general setting of augmented metric graphs.
 We then introduce two special classes of semimodules, the {\em generic} semimodule associated to any divisor, and the {\em canonical} semimodule associated to the canonical divisor.
-Both of them require some level of genericity, which we properly justify using the framework of metrized complexes.
+We properly justify both of them using the framework of metrized complexes.

 In the following, we assume all semimodules are nonempty unless specified otherwise.